 Cleaning With Dish Soap

-If you want to detach the coffee maker into parts to cleanse the machine, you should use liquid dishwashing soap.
+You should use liquid dishwashing soap to detach the coffee maker into parts to cleanse the machine.
 For drip coffee, remove all the components: the reservoir lid, pot, filter, and bed.

 But if you have a Keurig machine, scrubbing the funnel, holder, reservoir lid, drip tray, and cover is necessary to wash.
 While doing all this, you must note that the soap should be unscented and will not affect the drink’s taste.